Store Hours

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it will even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Utilize greenhouses to grow herbs and vegetables.
 Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like peppers, tomatoes, cucumbers, and squash.
+Other beloved garden vegetables love the heat, like cucumbers, peppers, squash, and tomatoes.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-Heat-resistant spring flower seeds, whether they're annuals or perennials, can also often get an indoor start.
+Heat-resistant spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors

-Grow your garden from seeds by starting them indoors.
+Save money when you grow your garden from seeds by starting them indoors in your own seedling garden.
 We've got all the seed starter supplies you'll need.
 Veteran planters and new gardeners alike should disinfect seed trays with a watered-down bleach solution before reusing them each year.
 When your pots or trays are prepared, plant your seeds.
 As for the soil, test the mineral levels and pH to find if it needs amendments or additives.
 Soil pH differs among regions, and what your plants need depends on what you're growing.
 Most veggie plants prefer a pH of 5.5–7.5.
-Soil amendments can tip the balance of your soil in a way that'll help your plants.
+Soil amendments can tip the balance of your soil in a direction that'll help your plants.

 Sprouts